Subject: my 13 brothers

 to him, 'What did these men say, and from where did they come to you?'
 Hezekiah

 said, 'They came from a faraway land, from Babylonia.'
+He said, 'And what did

-He said, 'And what did they see in your [treasure] house?"
-Hezekiah said,
+they see in your [treasure] House?"
+Hezekiah said, 'They saw everything in

-'They saw everything in my house; there was nothing that I did not show them in
+my House; there was nothing that I did not show them in my treasuries.'
+Isaiah

-"Behold, the days are coming when everything in your house, and that which
+"Behold, the days are coming when everything in your House, and that which

-your forefathers have accumulated until this day, will be carried off to Babylonia.
-Not a thing will be left" said HaShem.'
+your forefathers have accumulated until this Day, will be carried off to

 " (II Kings 20:14-17).
 The respect and awe that the gentile nations had